 What to Avoid:

 - Uninformed Promotion: Similar to products, recommendations for merchants and lodging should only be included if the author has personal experience with them and can give an unbiased review.
-Authors shouldn’t recommend something to readers that they haven’t tried as this can reduce reader trust.
+Authors shouldn’t recommend something to readers that they haven’t tried themselves, as this can reduce reader trust.

 - Purely Personal Content: For the most part, articles should not be solely comprised of personal anecdotes, stories, or itineraries.
 While personal travel stories can be interesting—and may be fit for our travelogue category—we are primarily looking for pieces that will help readers who are looking to plan a trip.
 This means it is best when an author can strike a fine balance between concrete information and personal experience in order to help readers plan a trip and make it their own.

 Here are some examples of articles on WanderWisdom that we would like to showcase.
 These articles exhibit the type of high-quality work we wish to see on the site: